 Why, though, were the strikes in British Leyland still occurring?
 Surely the worker participation schemes implemented during 1976 were meant to stamp out disputes?

-Bill Roche, a senior figure in the TGWU was chosen as secretary of the union Cars Council, said: ‘I welcomed the Ryder Report.
+Bill Roche, a senior figure in the TGWU, was chosen as Secretary of the British Leyland Cars Council, said: ‘I welcomed the Ryder Report.
 One felt here was an opportunity but it all went disastrously wrong.
 We failed initially because we didn’t start with the membership.
 If we had had time and it had been practicable we could have had shop floor elections for people to go forward.
 Then not only would we have had different people, but they would have had a stake in it.
-At the end of the day the committee was trade unionists looking after their own – and their own trade unions.’
+At the end of the day the committee was trade unionists looking after their own – and their own Trade Unions.’

 In other words workers with no direct representatives on the various union-management committees had no way of airing their grievances other than the time-old method of walking off the job.
 There was nothing wrong with the idea of some sort of employee input in the running of British Leyland, but the execution of it was bodged from the outset.

 Another problem was that workers often paid lip service to their union – because of the closed shop operating in industry, workers had to be in a union to retain their job, but their loyalty was first to their colleagues.
 Full-time union officials had very little influence on them and some found their presence was resented by their rank and file, often because they were men skilled in the art of negotiation, diplomacy and compromise, for it was part of their job to help solve disputes and get men laid off back to work.